Flo Rida

-Tramar Lacel Dillard (born September 16, 1979), known professionally as Flo Rida (/floʊ ˈraɪdə/ floh-_-RY-də), is an American rapper, singer and songwriter.
+Tramar Lacel Dillard (born September 16, 1979), known professionally as Flo Rida (/floʊ ˈraɪdə/ floh-_-RY-də), is an American rapper and singer.
 His 2007 debut and breakout single "Low" was number 1 for ten weeks in the United States and broke the record for digital download sales at the time of its release.

-Flo Rida's debut album, 2008's Mail on Sunday, reached number 4 in the US.
-The album was succeeded by R.O.O.T.S., the next year.
-His subsequent albums, 2010's Only One Flo (Part 1) and 2012's Wild Ones, also charted on the US Billboard 200 chart.
+Flo Rida's debut album, 2008's Mail on Sunday, reached number 4 in the U.S. The album was succeeded by R.O.O.T.S., the next year.
+His subsequent albums, 2010's Only One Flo (Part 1) and 2012's Wild Ones, also charted on the U.S. Billboard 200 chart.
 Flo Rida has sold over 80 million records worldwide, making him one of the best-selling music artists.
 His catalog includes the international hit singles "Right Round", "Club Can't Handle Me", "Good Feeling", "Wild Ones", "Whistle", "I Cry", "G.D.F.R.", and "My House".

-He represented San Marino in the Eurovision Song Contest 2021 in Rotterdam, the Netherlands, together with Senhit.
+Together with Italian singer Senhit he represented San Marino in the Eurovision Song Contest 2021 in Rotterdam, the Netherlands.